-This was my first time baking Challah, also known as Jewish egg bread.
-It’s an enriched yeast bread that is very straightforward to make.
-As far as bread making goes, Challah is easy to make and only takes a couple of hours.
+Challah, also known as Jewish egg bread, is an enriched yeast bread that is very straightforward to make.
+As far as bread making goes, this is an easy Challah recipe to follow and only takes a couple of hours.
 There is minimal kneading involved and no fussy techniques.

 As you can see in the directions below, making Challah is pretty easy, it just takes time.
 The best part about this bread is how diverse it can be- after making it you can freeze it or use it for a bread pudding the next day.